greatwhite1969/practical-machine-learning/test.md

 # Apply Random Forest Model to the Testing Dataset

-The fitted model was applied to the testing data and the resulting predicitons were used to construct a confusion matrix.
+The fitted model was applied to the 7,846 observations in the testing data and the resulting predicitons were used to construct a confusion matrix.
 ```

 pred_rf <- predict(modFit ,test_final,type = "response")